 There are some common restrictions on loads and how they can be applied to a model railroad for more interesting operations.

 Hazardous materials: Different chemicals, fuels, and more all require special handling.
 From a railroad operations perspective, however, most have similar restrictions:

 - Do not place next to a locomotive, occupied caboose, or passenger car.
 One or more spacer cars are required between the load and occupied equipment.
 Some cars even require a spacer when empty and may require more when loaded.

-- Some hazardous loads may be prohibited from traveling next to other types of equipment like mechanical refrigerators, cars carrying foodstuffs, shiftable loads, other hazardous loads.
+- Some hazardous loads may be prohibited from traveling next to other types of equipment such as mechanical refrigerators, cars carrying foodstuffs, shiftable loads, and other hazardous loads.

 - Do not hump.
 This car cannot be switched by being pushed over a hump in a yard.
 This is mostly reserved for explosives.
 Even if you don't have a hump yard, this is a caution for gentle handling.

 Shiftable loads are more common and can be handled in regular freights.
 These are loads that could shift past the ends of the car in transit, such as a load of pipe on a flatcar without bulkheads.
 These cars should not be placed next to locomotives, cabooses, or hazardous loads.

-Railroad equipment used for track maintenance, but also other in-house equipment like wreck trains and stores cars, can fall into several restricted categories.
-Some may carry hazardous materials, others, like cranes, are often oversize and have speed restrictions.
+Maintenance of Way: Railroad equipment used for track maintenance, but also other in-house equipment such as wreck trains and stores cars, can fall into several restricted categories.
+Some may carry hazardous materials, while others such as cranes are often oversize and have speed restrictions.

 Typically, many of these cars are older and beyond their useful life in interchange service.
 They are captive to the railroad and are billed as "Do Not Interchange."Continue to 6 of 7 below.